SnapSearch/SnapSearch-Clients/README.md

 - A list routes and extensions to ignore intercepting.
 - Request parameters to Snapsearch.

-There's 2 types of libraries included, most of them are libraries that are ran on the application level.
-However some are ran on the HTTP server level.
-The libraries in `http_servers` are not as configurable as the application level libraries.
-You should only use them if your server does not involve any server side programming language.
+All of the libraries that are ran on the application level requiring a server side programming language.

 For specific usage and installation instructions navigate to the top level directories and then to specific frameworks provided.